-Issues configuring remote backup location FTP, SCP, for PGP Universal Server
+Issues configuring remote backup location using FTP and SCP with Encryption Management Server\PGP Universal Server

 PGP Universal Server 3.2.x

 In the Encryption Management Server\PGP Universal Server Backup Location you need to specify the following:

 - Hostname (or IP Address)

 - Directory (seen from the point of view of the user) *